ClevelandOnRails/rubyonrailsbook/src/chapters/chapter_1.md

 Now, lets get our feet wet.

+Open up the `Gemfile`, and add in the following line at the bottom:

+    gem 'strong_parameters'

+Once you've done that,
 Open a new terminal window, and run the following command:

+    bundle install

+And then when that is done, run:

     bundle exec rails generate scaffold article title:string body:text